João J. R. Fraústo da Silva

-João J. R. Fraústo da Silva (Tomar, August 30, 1933-June 10, 2022) was a Portuguese chemist.
+João J. R. Fraústo da Silva (Tomar, August 30, 1933 – June 10, 2022) was a Portuguese chemist.

-Fraústo da Silva received his degree in industrial chemical engineering from the Instituto Superior Técnico in 1958 and his Ph.D. degree in chemistry from the University of Oxford in 1962.
+Fraústo da Silva received his degree in industrial chemical engineering from the Instituto Superior Técnico in 1958 and his D.Phil. in chemistry working with Harry Irving (chemist) at the University of Oxford in 1962.
 He held several positions throughout his career, which features: